What is a text without a reader, a video without a viewer, or a photo without anybody to look at it?

 Knowing your goals and audience are key factors in determining the right platform for your content.

-Step #4: Create a content calendar
+Step #4: Creating a content calendar

 Managing content on multiple platforms can get quite challenging, as you need to keep track of several timelines at once.